Dataenthusiast23/LITA_POWER-_BI_CLASSWORK/README.md

 ---

---Attrition Count by Department
+1. Attrition Count by Department

      The R&D department has the highest attrition rate, which could be due to the nature of the work, stress levels, or other factors influencing employee turnover.
 The HR department has the lowest attrition, indicating relatively better retention.

- Attrition Count by Educational Field
+2. Attrition Count by Educational Field

     Life Sciences has the highest attrition by far in the Educational field, suggesting challenges in retaining employees with a Life Sciences background.
 Others like Human Resources has the lowest attrition.
     Employees from Life Sciences and Medical backgrounds seem more likely to leave, possibly due to job dissatisfaction, career growth opportunities, or competitive demand in the industry.

- Attrition by Age Band
+3. Attrition by Age Band

    Younger employees (especially in the 25-34 age group) are more likely to leave, which may indicate that they are seeking better opportunities, career growth, or facing dissatisfaction in their current roles.

-Attrition by Age Group and Gender
+4. Attrition by Age Group and Gender

     In all age groups, male employees have a higher attrition rate than females, with the highest attrition seen in males aged 35-44.
     Retention strategies may need to target younger and mid-career male employees specifically.

-Current Employees by Age Band and Gender
+5. Current Employees by Age Band and Gender

      The largest employee age group is 25-34, with a total of 540 employees, followed closely by the 35-44 age group with 384 employees.
      In both these age groups (25-34 and 35-44), there is an almost equal distribution between female and male employees, with a slight majority of male employees.
      There are significantly fewer employees under 25 and over 55, with only 76 in the under-25 age group and 39 in the over-55 age group.
      The gender distribution across all age bands shows a near-equal representation, though slightly more male employees overall.

-Attrition Count by Job Role
+6. Attrition Count by Job Role

     The Laboratory Technician role has the highest attrition, with over 60 employees leaving, followed by Sales Executive and Research Scientist roles.
     Attrition rates generally decline across the other roles, with Healthcare Representative, Manager, and Research Director roles having the lowest attrition counts.
 This suggests that the roles with higher technical demands (like Laboratory Technician and Research Scientist) or possibly higher stress environments (like Sales Executive) have higher turnover rates.

- Attrition Count by Marital Status
+7. Attrition Count by Marital Status

     Single employees have the highest attrition rate, followed by married employees, with divorced employees showing the lowest attrition rate.
     This trend could indicate that single employees may be more open to changing jobs or have fewer commitments that tie them to a particular role compared to their married or divorced counterparts.

- Employee Satisfaction by Job Role
+8. Employee Satisfaction by Job Role

     The Laboratory Technician and Research Scientist roles show high levels of dissatisfaction and very dissatisfaction, with over 20 dissatisfied employees in Laboratory Technician role.
     Sales Executive roles also have notable dissatisfaction levels, though there are some satisfied employees as well.
     Roles like Healthcare Representative, Human Resources, and Manager have relatively low dissatisfaction levels, which may imply better job satisfaction or workplace conditions in these roles.

-Employee Distribution by Education Field
+9. Employee Distribution by Education Field

     Life Sciences is the most common education field, with 89 employees, followed by Medical (63).
     Life Sciences also shows high levels of dissatisfaction, with 42 employees reporting dissatisfaction across different levels.
     This could suggest that employees with a Life Sciences background, who may often fill roles like Research Scientist and Laboratory Technician, are experiencing job dissatisfaction, aligning with the high attrition rates in those roles.

-Current Employees by Marital Status and Gender
+10. Current Employees by Marital Status and Gender

      The majority of employees are married, with 589 married female and male employees.
      Single employees follow, with 152 females and 198 males, while divorced employees are the smallest group.
      The marital status distribution shows a balanced gender representation, but given the higher attrition for single employees, the company may want to investigate what motivates them to leave.